Department of Sociology

 Faculty, Women's, Gender, and Sexuality Studies Program

 Dr. Vidal-Ortiz's scholarship cuts across racialization, sexuality, gender, and religion, and is interdisciplinary.
-Aside from the award winning book The Sexuality of Migration, and current completion of his book manuscript about sexual minorities in Santería (an Afro-Cuban religion), his co-edited book Queer Brown Voices is forthcoming.
+Aside from the award winning book The Sexuality of Migration, and current completion of his book manuscript about sexual minorities in Santería (an Afro-Cuban religion), his co-edited book Queer Brown Voices is forthcoming in September.

 A contributor to the American Sociological Association through several committees, he served as convener (and first non-elected Chair) of a new section called Sociology of the Body and Embodiment, is Past Chair of the Sexualities Section, and editorial board member for Sociology of Race and Ethnicity, published by the Section on Racial and Ethnic Minorities.
 Outside the discipline, he collaborates with the Center on Latin American and Latino Studies at AU, and as an editorial board member for Duke's newest journal, TSQ: Transgender Studies Quarterly.

 In the past, he has supported DC community-based groups such as Different Avenues (see related essay on Public Sociology) and the Latino GLBT History Project.

 He continues Fulbright-based research on displacement and LGBT people in Bogotá, Colombia.
 With Juliana Martínez, he is engaged in 'Transgendering Human Rights," a newest research project with the Americas as its focus.

 DegreesPhD, The Graduate Center, City University of New York